funtoo/ego/doc/ego.1.rst

 ``ROOT``
   Use this environment variable to set an alternate path for the OS installation.
 This allows you to use your local ego command to interact with a Funtoo system in a chroot, for example.
+Note that when this environment variable is set, ego will not drop permissions to the Portage user.

 LICENSE
 --------